-Students must obtain a grade of B or better in Epidemiologic Inference I during the summer term to elect the concentration.
+Students must obtain a grade of B or better in Principles of Epidemiology during the summer term (full-time students) OR in Epidemiologic Inference I (part-time students) in order to elect the concentration.
 All students are required to complete and obtain a passing grade (minimum of C) in the subsequent four-term sequence in biostatistics and three terms of epidemiology.